ianmcburnie/bones/README.md

 ### Custom Radios

-To create a custom radio style, foreground SVG can be used as a facade over the real radio.
+Foreground SVG can be used as a facade over the real radio.

 ```HTML
 <span class="radio" hidden>